miahernandez1118/Drone-Design-Project-Group11/README.md

 To run the code and reproduce the FEA simulation, you will need:
 1. Clone the Repository
-2. Open 'DroneDesign_StudentProjectTemplate'.mlx' in MATLAB
+2. Open 'DroneDesign_StudentProjectTemplate.mlx' in MATLAB

 Required Toolboxes and Dependencies:
 1. MATLAB